Ks89/My-MEAN-website-server/README.md

 ## How to start (production mode)

-*I decide to use forever to run this project in a production environment*
+*I decided to use pm2 to run in cluster mode (4 processes) this project in a production environment*

 - cd 'main folder of this project'
 - `npm run prod:start`